 The King's Highway Foundation - Historic Preservation Initiative

 The King’s Highway Foundation has the overall goal and mission to educate the public on the history of Northeast Philadelphia, preserve historic buildings, and spread awareness by engaging the community with special tours and themed events.
 This means that we must bring everyone together as one community (and not separate neighborhoods).
 Every single civic association, historical society, business owner, resident, institution, organization, and volunteer who cares about spreading the awareness and preserving the history of Northeast Philadelphia should be a part of this mission.
+We have also created The Northeast Philly Initiative, feel free to check our website or follow us on Facebook.

 Plan of Action: